 Can I get a refund?

-If, after signing up for this program and/or while engaging with it, a serious personal or family emergency arises, I'm open to a partial refund.
+If you join the Intensive and sometime before we start or a week or two in, a serious personal or family emergency arises, I'm open to a partial refund.
 Please reach out to me and let me know if this is the case.
-(The opportunity for a refund ends 10 weeks after your sign up).
+(This opportunity for a refund ends 3 weeks after our first group call).

 If you'd like a refund for any other reason, (for example: "I just realized I needed that money for something else," "Something came up that will keep me from being able to put time into this program," "My intuition is telling me this isn't a good fit," "I thought this would be something it wasn't," "I'm offended by the content of this program and would like my money back," "The cow jumped over the moon and took my wallet with it," etc.) I'm sorry, you won't be getting a refund.